A conditional limit theorem for high-dimensional $\ell^{p}$ spheres: Gibbs conditioning

 For $\beta \ge \overline{\beta}_{p,q}$ and $C=[0,\beta]$, the $q$-th moment constraint of \eqref{nustar} is automatically satisfied by $\nu=\mu_p$, so the maximizer of \eqref{nustar3} is also the maximizer of \eqref{nustar}.
-In this case, the ``conditional" limit of Theorem \ref{prop-clln} is equivalent to the ``unconditional" limit of Lemma \ref{lem-pbm}.
+In this case, the ``conditional" limit of Proposition \ref{prop-clln} is equivalent to the ``unconditional" limit of Proposition \ref{lem-pbm}.
 In other words, for sufficiently large $\beta$, the $\ell^q$ norm conditioning event of \eqref{condlaw} is extraneous. \end{remark}

-\begin{remark} As for $C=[0,\beta]$ and $\beta_{p,q} < \beta < \overline{\beta}_{p,q}$, this regime is less amenable to an immediate geometric interpretation.
-Whereas the small $\beta$ regime of Corollary \ref{cor-asymp} and Remark \ref{rmk-beta} allows an $\ell^q$ sphere interpretation via the measure $\mu_{q,\beta}$, and the large $\beta$ regime of Remark \ref{rmk-beta2} allows an $\ell^p$ sphere interpretation via the measure $\mu_p$, we have different behavior in the intermediate $\beta$ regime.
-Recall that the maximum entropy considerations of Lemma \ref{lem-maxent} imply that the unique maximizer of Theorem \ref{prop-clln} is of the form
+\begin{remark}[``intermediate" $\beta$] As for $C=[0,\beta]$ and $\beta_{p,q} < \beta < \overline{\beta}_{p,q}$, this regime is less amenable to an immediate geometric interpretation.
+Whereas the small $\beta$ regime of Theorem \ref{cor-asymp} and Remark \ref{rmk-beta} allows an $\ell^q$ sphere interpretation via the measure $\mu_{q,\beta}$, and the large $\beta$ regime of Remark \ref{rmk-beta2} allows an $\ell^p$ sphere interpretation via the measure $\mu_p$, we have different behavior in the intermediate $\beta$ regime.
+Recall that the maximum entropy considerations of Lemma \ref{lem-maxent} imply that the unique maximizer of Proposition \ref{prop-clln} is of the form

 with constants $\kappa_0,\kappa_p,\kappa_q$ such that $\nu_*$ is a probability measure that satisfies $m_p(\nu_*)\le 1$ and $m_q(\nu_*) \le \beta$.
 To gain insight on these constants, consider the following cases: \begin{itemize} \item if $\kappa_p = 0$ and $\kappa_q > 0$, then the complementary slackness condition of \eqref{compslack} implies $m_q(\nu_*) =\beta$, so the form \eqref{nustarform} implies $\nu_* = \mu_{q,\beta}$.
 But this is not a feasible solution, since $m_p(\mu_{q,\beta}) > 1$ for $\beta > \beta_{p,q}$; \item similarly, if $\kappa_p > 0$ and $\kappa_q = 0$, then we have $\nu_* = \mu_p$, but this is not a feasible solution since $m_q(\mu_p) = \overline{\beta}_{p,q} > \beta$; \item lastly, if $\kappa_p=0$ and $\kappa_q =0$, then $\nu_*$ is not a probability measure for any choice of $\kappa_0$. \end{itemize} Therefore, it must be the case that $\kappa_p > 0$ \emph{and} $\kappa_q > 0$, which implies that $\nu_*$ of \eqref{nustarform} is not of the form $\mu_{r,b}$ for any $r\in[1,\infty)$, $b> 0$.
 Instead, $\nu_*$ is of an exponential family that is genuinely different from the generalized normal distributions. \end{remark}